KamenikII/MyResume/README.md

 # PRACTICAL EXPERIENCE
 ## **Student** 09.2021 - nowdays
 **SUAI (university education)**
-- I am currently studying at the 2nd year of the university.
+- At the moment I am studying full-time in the 2nd year and in absentia in the 1st year of the university.
 - Additionally passed Cisco certification: IT Essentials, CCNA R&S, CCNA <br/>
 <br/>